FedRAMP 20x — Program reference

 | Total | 56 | 61 |

-Authoritative spec: fedramp.gov/docs/20x/key-security-indicators · machine-readable repo: github.com/FedRAMP/docs.
+Authoritative spec: fedramp.gov/2026/reference/key-security-indicators · machine-readable rules: github.com/FedRAMP/rules.

 Cohorts